-Diffix is an algorithm for anonymizing structured data.
+Diffix is a bundled set of mechanisms for anonymizing structured data.
 It was jointly developed by Aircloak GmbH and the Max Planck Institute for Software Systems.
-Diffix combines the three most common anonymization mechanisms, generalization, noise, and suppression.
+Diffix' exploits mechansims that have been in use by national statistics offices for decades: aggregation, generalization, noise, suppression, and swapping.
 It automatically applies these mechanisms as needed on a query-by-query basis to minimize noise while ensuring strong anonymity.
+Here is a brief overview.

 Open Diffix is a project to make Diffix anonymization free and open.
-The Open Diffix project develops two software products, a stand-alone desktop product, and a PostgreSQL extension.
+The Open Diffix project develops two Diffix query engine implementations, one based on .NET and the other a PostgreSQL extension.
+We have developed Diffix for Desktop, a GUI-based application on the .NET query engine.
 Diffix for Desktop is aimed towards ease-of-use, while Diffix for PostgreSQL targets higher complexity and scale.
 Both are strongly anonymous, and satisfy the GDPR definition of anonymity.

-An overview of Diffix Elm may be found on our Github repo.
+A good overview of Diffix Elm can be found here.
 A detailed description is available on ArXiv.
 Besides including a full specification, it includes a complete privacy analysis and guidance for writing a risk assessment.

 K-anonymity uses generalization and suppression.
 Systems based on Differential Privacy use noise and often use generalization.
-Diffix uses all three, and so combines the benefits of both k-anonymity and Differential Privacy without formerly adhering to either model.
-While Diffix does not offer the mathematical guarantees of Differential Privacy, it also does not have the drawback of a privacy budget.
+Diffix uses all three, and so combines the benefits of both k-anonymity and Differential Privacy without formally adhering to either model.
+In so doing, Diffix is more patterned after how national statistics offices approach anonymization.
+While Diffix does not offer the mathematical guarantees of low-epsilon Differential Privacy, it also does not have the drawback of a privacy budget.

 Diffix supports descriptive analytics over structured data like relational databases or CSV files: selecting columns, requesting counts or sums over those columns, putting data in bins of different sizes, and so on.
 Descriptive analytics is used to produce visualizations like bar graphs or scatter plots or heat maps.
 Diffix does not support machine learning, synthetic data generation, data masking, pseudonymization, image fuzzing, or anonymization of free-form text (redacting).

 All anonymization mechanisms reduce data quality, by generalizing or distorting, and Diffix is no exception.
-The data quality of Diffix, however, usually far exceeds that of k-anonymity and Differential Privacy.
+The data quality of Diffix is similar to data released by national statistics offices (e.g. census data), and usually far exceeds that of k-anonymity and Differential Privacy.
 Diffix for Desktop displays the amount of distortion, both as summary statistics and by displaying the original and anonymized data side-by-side.
 This way, you can observe Diffix' data quality for yourself.

 Descriptive analytics over structured data covers a wide range of use cases.
 At one extreme, a non-technical user may wish to release simple summary statistics over data from a CSV file on his or her machine.
 Diffix for Desktop satisfies this use case.
 At the other extreme, someone may wish to stream data summaries of dynamic data over millions of users into an SQL-based dashboard application.
 For this the Diffix for PostgreSQL is appropriate.